Upper Respiratory Infection (URI or Common Cold)

 Treatment for the common cold

 It is important to remember that there is no cure for the common cold and that antibiotics will not help treat a common cold.
 Medications are used to help relieve the symptoms, but will not make the cold go away any faster.
 Therefore, treatment is based on helping the symptoms and supportive care.
-Specific treatment will be determined by your child's primary care provider based on:

 Treatment may include the following: